daominah/age_of_empires_ror_hd/README.md

 - [x] Villagers move 10% faster after advancing to the Tool Age.
   (Tool Age effect now adds +0.1 to Civilian Movement, so the speed increased to 1.2, Wheel effect adjusted accordingly to +0.6, so Wheel Villager stays at 1.8).
-- [ ] Gold and stone miners work 15% faster (to compensate bug fixes to technologies).
 - [x] Increased the quantity of Gold Mine to 450 (previously 400).
 - [x] Increased the quantity of Stone Mine to 300 (previously 250).
+- [ ] Gold and stone miners work 15% faster (to compensate bug fixes to technologies).
-- [x] Tower build time reduced to 72s (previously 80s).
+- [x] Towers build time reduced to 65s (previously 80s).
 - [x] Farm build time reduced to 24s (previously 30s).
 - [x] Farm technologies improved, fully upgraded Farm now has 550 food (prev 475):
   - Domestication: cost reduced to 150 food, 50 wood (previously 200 food, 50 wood).